 The saying goes that it takes a village to raise a young person.
 But sometimes it takes young people to raise up a village, and this is exactly what’s happening in the Laconian village of Vamvakou.

-Located in the Peloponnese a few hours’ drive from Athens, Vamvakou went from having hundreds of residents a few decades ago to just nine permanent residents today.
+Located in the Peloponnese a few hours’ drive from Athens, Vamvakou went from having hundreds of residents a few decades ago to just few permanent residents today.
 Yet the area remains fertile ground for the cultivation of the chestnuts, nuts, potatoes, and herbs for which it was once famous.
-It remains nestled in an idyllic mountain setting, surrounded by opportunities for outdoor recreation.
-And its cozy homes remain ready for residents or guests.
+It remains nestled in an idyllic mountain setting, surrounded by opportunities for outdoor recreation and an optimum destination for the weekends.
+Its cozy homes remain ready for residents or guests.

 Seeing the opportunity to write a new chapter in the storied history of the village, a group of five friends with roots in Vamvakou began to shape a plan for bringing new life to the village.

 Two years ago, they met with Andreas Dracopoulos, Co-President of the Stavros Niarchos Foundation (SNF), who suggested that the first stage of the revival focus on bringing new visitors to the village.
 With support from SNF, a business plan for the project was developed by Deloitte, and a search began for land and buildings in the village that could host vacation rental homes, a restaurant, a café, and a guesthouse.